clkao/hlsjs-p2p-wrapper/README.md

 // Use `hls` just like your usual hls.js…
 ```

-To see full sample code and extended possibilities of how to use this module, take a look at `example/main.js`.
+To see full sample code and extended possibilities of how to use this module, take a look at the code in the `example` directory.

 ### Run demos